oscarbritse/ansible-homelab/README.md

 ## Steps

+* Install Rasperry Pi Imager on your local machine

+* Insert an SD card into your local machine to install Raspberry Pi OS

 * Generate an ssh key pair for Raspberry Pi `ssh-keygen -t ed25519 -C "raspberry pi"`

+* In Raspberry Pi Imager:
+    * Create an `admin` user and a password
+    * Optionally configure WiFi and locale settings
-* In Raspberry Pi Imager, go to `Advanced options` and choose `"Allow public-key authentication only"`
+    * Go to `Services` tab and enable `"Allow public-key authentication only"`
     * Paste the public ssh key in `"Set authorized_keys for 'admin'"` box

 * Connect via ssh and specify the private key
 `ssh -i raspberry_pi admin@<ip-address>`

-* Now you can reconnect without specifying the private key
+* Now you can now reconnect without specifying the private key

 * Change server public ip in the `inventory` file and `host_vars` directory

-* Run bootstrap script
+* Run the bootstrap script
 `ansible-playbook bootstrap.yml`

 * Reboot the Raspberry Pi